This page describes how to leverage your system's GPU to ensure acceptable performance in all circumstances.

 Note: Broadsign Control Player does not support interlaced videos when hardware acceleration is enabled on Windows.

 Proper hardware acceleration depends on system configuration and driver versions, especially with Linux.

 Improper configuration can cause system instability and crashes.
-Therefore, it is not recommended to simply enable hardware acceleration blindly across your entire production network.
+Therefore, it is not recommended to enable hardware acceleration blindly across your entire production network.
 Rather, the best practice would be to use a single test system, and assign a configuration profile to it that enables hardware acceleration.
 For more details, see Video Playback.

 Once the test system is properly configured and stable, then hardware acceleration can be gradually introduced across your network.